 Annotated Declaration of Independence

-Activity to understand and explainthe purpose of the Declaration of Independence.
+Activity to understand and explain the purpose of the Declaration of Independence.

 Primary Source Graphic Organizer: Declaration of Independence

-_ I can analyze a primary source using evidence.
+- I can analyze a primary source using evidence.

-_ I can explain the various sections and purposes of the Declaration of Independence. _ I can interpret primary sources related to Founding principles. |
+- I can explain the various sections and purposes of the Declaration of Independence.

 Directions: Use the graphic organizer to aid your close reading of the Declaration of Independence.
 In the “In my own words” column, rewrite the primary source text in your own words to demonstrate your understanding of it.
 Additionally, highlight or underline any Founding principles you recognize in the document’s text.
-You can find a list of the founding principles here: https://bit.ly/3OKklbd

 Declaration of Independence (1776)

 The Second Continental Congress appointed John Adams, Benjamin Franklin, Roger Sherman, and Robert Livingston to a committee to draft the Declaration of Independence while it considered a resolution for independence offered by Virginia’s Richard Henry Lee.
-The committee asked Thomas Jefferson to draft a formal Declaration of Independence and the edited his work before it was debated and voted upon by Congress.
+The committee asked Thomas Jefferson to draft a formal Declaration of Independence and they edited his work before it was debated and voted upon by Congress.

 Part 1: The Introduction | ||